0xVector/pathfinding/README.md

-# Pathfinding visualisation in Minecraft
+# Pathfinding visualization in Minecraft
 Pathfinding is a cool concept that is best visualized on grids, so that's why I decided to implement it in Minecraft.